 About

 In my career thus far, here are some highlights.
-I was a long time performer in the Bessie-award winning production of Then She Fellby Third Rail Projects where I performed about 800 shows.
+I was a long time performer in the Bessie-award winning production of Then She Fellby Third Rail Projects where I performed around 800 shows.
 As a film producer I’ve worked on Yara Travieso’s La Medea, an immersive musical and feature film that re-imagines Euripides’ myth into a Latin-disco-pop-Womanist variety show; and Sarah Friedland’s CROWDS, a 3-channel video installation of a durational dance that investigates the choreography of crowd typologies and the slippages between them.
 I am currently producing Tatyana Tenenbaum’s debut feature documentary, Everything You Have Is Yours, that follows choreographer Hadar Ahuvia and is set to premiere in 2024.

 I have worked for festivals, including Tribeca, Cucalorus, and Dance on Camera at Film at Lincoln Center, was Programs Director at Dance Films Association, and teach Super 8mm classes at Mono No Aware.
-I have a longstanding relationship with dancer/filmmaker Lily Baldwin, notably contributing grant writing for her upcoming experimental documentary feature Chronicle of Hip which was a recent grantee of Sundance’s Interdisciplinary Program and on the Creative Capital shortlist.
+I have a longstanding relationship with dancer/filmmaker Lily Baldwin, notably contributing grant writing for her upcoming experimental documentary feature Chronicle of Hip which was a grantee of Sundance’s Interdisciplinary Program and on the Creative Capital shortlist.

 I’ve choreographed for Josephine Decker's Madeline's Madeline (Sundance) and performed with ANIMALS Performance Group, Katie Rose McLaughlin, Katherine Brook, and Liz Glynn.
-Two mentor-like figures are Vanessa Walters, the choreographer and filmmaker who showed me how music and dance and film can live together, and Cori Olinghouse, who I am very grateful to for her somatic work when I was performing full-time and for her antiestablishment film mentorship.
+Two mentor-like figures are Vanessa Walters, the choreographer and filmmaker who showed me how music and dance and film can live together, and Cori Olinghouse, who I am very grateful to for somatic work when I was performing full-time and for her antiestablishment film mentorship.

-Please reach out and say hello—
+Reach out and say hello—

 brighid.greene@gmail.com